 There are a plethora of psychological disorders.
 Some examples of the applicable categories include:

-- Substance abuse disorders
+Substance use disorders

-Treatment for Psychological Disorders
+Treatment For Psychological Disorders

 You're Not Alone